Children being inquisitive and taking risks are both natural parts of growing up. However, technology is changing the way young people can do this.

 Activity for children

 BBC Bitesize has a great quiz to raise awareness of e-safety to young people.
 It can be found here.

 Be involved in your child’s online life

 For many of today’s young people, there is no line between the online and offline worlds.
 Young people use the internet to socialise and grow and, just as you guide and support them offline, you should be there for them online too.
-Talk to them about what they’re doing – if they know you understand they are more likely to approach you if they need support.
+Talk to them about what they’re doing – if they know you understand the online world they are more likely to approach you if they need support.

 Keep up-to-date with your child’s development online

 Be inquisitive and interested in the new gadgets and sites that your child is using.
 It’s important that as your child learns more, so do you.